ezriharmusial/LastMessengerS/src/lib/md-collections/media/sere-feat-maya-skyler.md

 ---
-excerpt: "The song is talking about love.
+seo_excerpt: "The song is talking about love.
 He expressed his love for his woman.
   Despite their fights, telling her how much he will continue to love her. "
 align_image: left
 color: text-sky-900